Draconis-25/kasaival-vlang/README.md

 * change the software to suit your needs,
 * share the software with your friends and neighbors, and
 * share the changes you make.

-Currently the main developer is <a href="https://wolfi.space" target="_blank">Wolfi ☬ Space</a>.
-If you have feedback, feel free to use the forum or contact me directly.